-The “Bricks” theme heard in all three parts of “Another Brick In The Wall” returns here and is the musical bed behind David Gilmour’s guitar solo.
+The main “Bricks” theme heard earlier in all three parts of “Another Brick In The Wall” returns here and is the musical bed behind David Gilmour’s guitar solo.

 Why “Hey You” was cut from The Wall Movie

 “Hey You” was one of two tracks that were cut entirely from Pink Floyd The Wall the movie, along with “The Show Must Go On”.
 The footage was cut after the film was finished and the footage used elsewhere in the film.
-In the director’s commentary on the original laserdisc release of the the film, Alan Parker talked about why the track was cut:
+In his commentary on the original laserdisc release of the the film, Director Alan Parker talked about why the track was cut:

 “It wasn’t that we didn’t like “Hey You.”
 I mean, “Hey You” is brilliant I think, particularly Gilmour’s guitar piece within it.
 It’s just that it seemed that it interrupted the narrative flow, and therefore that’s the reason it went out.
 It’s to do with the film more than the music.
 I always liked it as a piece of music.
 These images then were adapted into “Another Brick In The Wall, Part 3.”
 They were too good to lose and they still said a great deal.”